SFS/MSFS Spanish Proficiency Exam Spring 2024 Registration & Exam Dates

 SFS Spanish Oral Proficiency Exam:

-The Spanish Proficiency Exam is offered every Spring and Fall semester – Three weeks before the last week of classes.
+- The Spanish Proficiency Exam is offered every Spring and Fall semester about a month before classes end.

 NOTE: You must arrive early – 15 minutes earlier than your scheduled exam time.
 Your exam will begin on time and any lateness on your part will result in you having less time to complete the